Moka Te Kainga-mataa: Origin and mana

-Moka Kainga-mataa was a Ngapuhi chief of Ngai Tawake descent, who along with his brothers Te Wharerahi and Rewa, formed the Patukeha hapū in memory of their slain mother Te Auparo and sister Te Karehu.
+Moka Kainga-mataa was a Ngāpuhi chief of Ngai Tawake descent, who along with his brothers Te Wharerahi and Rewa, formed the Patukeha hapū in memory of their slain mother Te Auparo and sister Te Karehu.
 Their mother and sister had been murdered and their bodies consumed in an attack by the Ngare Raumati Iwi on Okuratope Pa, (Waimate North) in 1800.

-Seven years later, in 1807, Moka's father was killed and also consumed, in the battle of Moremonui, when the Ngapuhi went up against the Ngāti Whātua, in what is recognised as the first battle in which Māori utilised firearms.
+Seven years later, in 1807, Moka's father was killed and also consumed, in the battle of Moremonui, when the Ngāpuhi went up against the Ngāti Whātua, in what is recognised as the first battle in which Māori utilised firearms.

 Musket Wars

 Moka and his two brothers Te Wharerahi and Rewa participated in the bloody Musket Wars of the 1820s-1830s, which caused wholesale destruction across the North Island, resulting in numerous deaths, slavery, and the displacement of a large number of people.
 'Moka, also known as Te Kainga-mataa, was...a distinguished chief among Hongi's (Hongi Hika) warriors...'
 Moka took part in numerous battles, such as Mokoia, Te Totara, Matakitaki, and Te Ika-a-ranganui (where he was shot but recovered).
-During one of these Ngapuhi war raids to the Bay of Plenty, Moka took a wife, Noho Kupenga Tipare, a Whakatohea chieftainess from Opotiki (Bay of Plenty) and they had three sons and a daughter; Te Ahitapu, Rewiri Tarapata, Taawhi, and Hoki 'Peata'.
+During one of these, Ngāpuhi war raids to the Bay of Plenty, Moka took a wife, Noho Kupenga Tipare, a Whakatohea chieftainess from Ōpōtiki (Bay of Plenty) and they had three sons and a daughter; Te Ahitapu, Rewiri Tarapata, Taawhi, and Hoki 'Peata'.

-Role and stance on New Zealand Sovereignty and the Treaty of Waitangi
+Role and stance on New Zealand sovereignty and the Treaty of Waitangi

-Despite being relatively overlooked by historians in relation to the Treaty process, Moka is the only Maori chief to have been involved in all three events; these being the Declaration of Independence of New Zealand, Hobson's Proclamations, and the signing of the Treaty of Waitangi.
+Despite being relatively overlooked by historians in relation to the Treaty process, Moka is the only Māori chief to have been involved in all three events; these being the Declaration of Independence of New Zealand, Hobson's Proclamations, and the signing of the Treaty of Waitangi.

 The United Tribes Flag/Te Hakituatahi (New Zealand's First Flag)

-A meeting was held at Waitangi on 20 March 1834 to decide on an official trading flag for New Zealand (this was due to international trading restrictions and the subsequent seizure of a Maori ship).
+A meeting was held at Waitangi on 20 March 1834 to decide on an official trading flag for New Zealand (this was due to international trading restrictions and the subsequent seizure of a Māori ship).
 Approximately 25 chiefs from the Far North (including Moka, Te Wharerahi, and Rewa) as well as a number of missionaries, settlers, and commanders of visiting naval vessels were present.
-James Busby spoke to the chiefs and a vote was held, with the United Tribes Flag gaining 12/25 votes; as opposed to the other two designs which gained 10/25 votes and 3/25 votes respectively.
+James Busby spoke to the chiefs and a vote was held, with the United Tribes Flag gaining 12/25 votes; as opposed to the other two designs which gained 10/25 votes and 3/25 votes, respectively.
 The results were recorded by one of these chiefs' sons.
 This flag was hoisted on the flagpole and this was accompanied by a 21-gun salute from HMS Alligator.